Cigarette filters are the most polluting items of all

 My first attempts at stopping to smoke

-My instructor was a Dutch guy, who told me while I was struggling in the swimming pool, sports people do not smoke.
+My instructor was a Dutch guy who told me while I was struggling in the swimming pool, sportspeople do not smoke.
 Well, that sank in and I stopped.
-I did have my real diving experience but as the season ended I was sent somewhere else and I started to smoke again.
+I had my real diving experience, but as the season ended, they sent me somewhere else and I started to smoke again.

-Later on, in life, I did my regular checkups and they were ok so I saw no reason to stop.
-In 1998 I renovated the house and decided the house was a no-smoking zone, no one was allowed to smoke inside.
+Later on, in life, I did my regular checkups, and they were ok so I saw no reason to stop.
+In 1998 I renovated the house and decided the house was a no-smoking zone, I allowed no one to smoke inside.
 Whenever visitors decided they had to have a cigarette, they had to go outside and I would join them.
 From that moment onward, not one cigarette has been smoked in my house.

 Starting a new life